apache/spark/docs/configuration.md

   <td>
     If true, Spark will attempt to use off-heap memory for certain operations.
 If off-heap memory use is enabled, then <code>spark.memory.offHeap.size</code> must be positive.
-    <em>Note:</em> If off-heap memory is enabled, you may need to raise the non-heap memory size
+    <em>Note:</em> If off-heap memory is enabled, may need to raise the non-heap memory size
     (e.g. increase <code>spark.driver.memoryOverhead</code> or
     <code>spark.executor.memoryOverhead</code>).
   </td>